wamp-proto/wamp-proto/rfc/text/advanced/ap_session_meta_api.md

 If the caller's own session has the specified `authid`, the caller's session is excluded from the closed sessions.

-The keyword arguments are optional, and if not provided are omitted from the `GOODBYE` message sent to the closed sessions.
+The keyword arguments are optional, and if not provided the reason defaults to `wamp.close.normal` and the message is omitted from the `GOODBYE` sent to the closed session.

 **Positional arguments**